How To Apply

 Students interested in applying to our graduate program should visit the UNH Graduate School website for more information or to begin the online application process.

 Students interested in applying to the graduate program in Civil Engineering should visit the UNH Graduate School website for more information or to begin the online application process.
-Additional information can be found under Requirements and Frequently Asked Questions.
+Additional information can be found under Frequently Asked Questions.

 Applicants are required to take the Graduate Records Examination or GRE.
 Students can find out more about this test by visiting GRE.org.
 The department does not have minimum required GRE scores for admission.